Daniel-Chin/InkLeak/readme.md

 ## Problem
 I have an error that I can't fix.
 "Support for the experimental syntax 'jsx' isn't currently enabled"

+So I can't use npm to package it.
+Now I can only use it by copying the code into the component folder.

 ## Usage
 ```jsx
 import InkLeak from 'inkleak';